 Foster Their Talents

 Seeing Brody embrace the things he loved so freely was so eye-opening for me.
 Just like the rest of my kids, he just went down his own path, marching to the beat of his own drum.
 For Jackson it was sports and modeling, Dylan loved dance, Roman loved toys and puzzles, and Brody?
-Wearing princess dresses and putting on a damn good show.
+Wearing tutus and putting on a damn good show.

 Whether you enroll them in classes, make time for what they love, or just cheer them on when they do it, clearly showing that you support their interests can make your kids’ self-esteem soar.
 It can be verbal affirmation, action moves, or even just a round of applause!